crescent-network/crescent/x/liquidfarming/spec/07_params.md

 	PoolId			uint64  // the pool id
-	MinFarmAmount	sdk.Int // the minimum farm amount; it allows zero value MinBidAmount	sdk.Int // the minimum bid amount; it allows zero value FeeRate			sdk.Dec // the fee rate that deducts from auction winner's rewards; default value is 0 }
+	MinFarmAmount	sdk.Int // the minimum farm amount; it allows zero value MinBidAmount	sdk.Int // the minimum bid amount; it allows zero value FeeRat			sdk.Dec // the fee rate that deducts from auction winner's rewards; default value is 0 }
 ```